aliceinpalth/3dfetch/README.md

 So far, the following options are available:

 `showAnimation:true | false` to enable/disable the little shell animation on startup.
+`showSplash:true | false` to enable/disable the CFW splash on the bottom `showCFW:true | false` to enable/disable CFW detection

 # Reporting issues
 Is your CFW not being recognized properly?
 The amount of free space is wrong?
 Or maybe you just got a weird error.